Last Update: 5/17/20

 What Is a Motion For Summary Judgment?

-Now that a slip and fall victim has a burden of proof to overcome, the insurance adjuster, and the defense lawyers, focus on poking holes in the victim’s evidence.
+Now that a slip and fall victim has a burden of proof to overcome, the insurance adjuster, and the defense lawyers, focus on undermining the victim’s evidence.

 Before a lawsuit is filed (meaning, when a demand letter is sent), the adjuster, during settlement negotiations, will argue that the victim’s evidence is either deficient or not credible.
 After a personal injury lawsuit is filed, the defense lawyers will likely make the same arguments in their “Motion for Summary Judgment.”